jkeller52/pigui/README.md

 This also may be required when testing/using bash scripts on the pi. use this any time you encounter a "permission denied" error during this stage.

 Before moving on, test your bash scripts on your main device.
 Once you've established their functionality, we should attempt to remotely run the bash script from the Pi.

-## Configuring Python/Bash Files

-create a bash script on your main device. open it using the direct path to test it works.
-If you are unfamiliar with the direct path, on Mac OS X you can locate the file in finder, and click and drag its icon into terminal, which leaves you with the full path.
-This is what I used:
-MBP:~ jacobkeller$ /Users/jacobkeller/Documents/GitHub/pigui/hdmi.sh

-currently, on raspberry pi the hdmi.sh bash script is reponsbile for ssh'ing into the Mac.
-It then executes a locally held (on the mac) bash script titled redirect.sh

-Name changes:
-hdmi.sh --> btn1.sh
-redirect.sh --> btn1redirect.sh

-an issue i was running into was that i forgot to change the file destinations in init.py to be bash scripts hosted on the pi.
-Once I changed this, btn1.sh worked upon hitting button 1 in the gui.After you do this, you'll have to be comfortable testing on the pi itself, as you will be unable to run the gui on your pc from >>python3 init.py

-any time a .sh file says 'file not found', add this to the beginning of the file:
-`export PATH=/bin:/usr/bin:/usr/local/bin`

 ------